tsrinarmwong/KINNThai/Requirement doc.md

 # User Stories:
    ## Customer:
    ### Success path:
-      Come to the website -> click reservation icon -> change to the reservation page -> input customer information ( name and phone number ) -> pick a date from the calendar → select party size -> show available time slots(with customer party size) → click confirm -> system ( use 3rd party tool (ex: Toast) or implement by engineers) will send back the notification(via email or phone message.
-Include confirm message and a link)
+      Come to the website -> click reservation icon -> change to the reservation page -> input customer information ( name ) -> pick a date from the calendar → select party size -> show available time slots(with customer party size) → click confirm -> system ( use Toast) will send back the notification(via email or phone message.
+Include confirm message)

    ### Fail path:
       1. If slot availability changes during customer make the reservation -> show an error “Sorry, that slot just filled, please choose another.” after customer click confirm -> the information will remain so user can correct and resubmit